kevinyamauchi/didactic-octo-waddle/docs/blog/posts/python_vscode_uv.md

 ## Installing everything

 ### Setting up VS Code
-I installed VS Code using the binary from the website.
+I install VS Code using the binary from the website.
 You could also consider using [VS Codium](https://vscodium.com/), which is a version of VS Code [released with an MIT license and built with telemetry disabled](https://vscodium.com/#why).

 Next, I added some extensions.
 You can open the extension marketplace from the View -> Extensions menu.
-I installed the following extensions:
+By default, I install the following extensions:

 - Python
 - Python Debugger